NetserviceLab/threewp_broadcast/readme.txt

 = Misc =

-Requires php v5.4 for trait support.
-PHP 5.3 is no longer officially supported.
+Requires PHP v5.4, since 5.3 is no longer officially supported.

 Available in the following languages: